Posted on Aug 7, 2023

 What do you do if you don't get on with your boss or manager?
 Maybe you feel like you are always talking at cross-purposes or that you aren't recognised for your efforts?
 These patterns can have a detrimental impact on your job satisfaction.
-But there is a way you can start to improve your work relationships - it's called "Upward Leadership".
+But there is a way you can start to improve your work relationships - it's called "upward management".
 Read our tips about how you can take control and improve your work experience by managing upwards.

-Upward leadership - great for your professional growth
+Managing upwards - great for your professional growth

 For the majority of employees, it's seldom the quality of the food in the lunchroom cafeteria or the office layout that is the main factor of job satisfaction.
 The key driver for job satisfaction is the relationship between boss and employee - highlighted in this study where 65% of respondents would choose a new boss over a pay raise.

 Unfortunately, not all bosses and employees have good relationships.
 Poor communication can lead to ongoing issues and personality clashes.
 Over time, there is a high risk of people becoming disengaged, less committed and dissatisfied with their roles.

 The good news is that if you find yourself in this situation, there is something you can do about it.
 By understanding how you can practise upward management, you can build stronger relationships with your boss or manager, improve your enjoyment of your work, and boost your professional growth.
 Check out the video below for a rundown of the key do's and don'ts you need to be aware of to build better relationships with your managers.

 When managing upwards, there are three elements to consider: understanding your manager’s role, appreciating their working style, and deepening your understanding of yourself in your work role.

 You probably already have a basic understanding of your manager's day-to-day work.
 But if you want to successfully manage upwards, you need to build a thorough understanding of your manager's responsibilities, values, and priorities.
 Take a minute to think about the following questions:

 - Are you clear about what your manager is held accountable for?